 One of the posters showed three shirtless young men, one with his upper buttocks revealed.
 The second one revealed a woman's breast — with all but the nipples.

-Was the police response to the store an overreaction?
+police response to the store an overreaction?
 Yes, according to legal experts.
-Though local laws can vary, courts require that the image show sexual activity or a "lewd display" of genitals, says Lawrence Walters, an Orlando
+Though local laws can vary, courts require that the image show sexual activity or a "lewd display" of genitals, says Lawrence Walters, an Orlando lawyer and First

 The manager of the store could have faced a fine of up to $2,000 and a year in jail.